-The ASPCA Veterinary Forensic Science Center (AVFSC) is the first and only multidisciplinary forensic laboratory in the United States dedicated to animal cruelty casework involving companion and other domesticated animals.
+The ASPCA Veterinary Forensic Science Center (AVFSC) is the first multidisciplinary forensic laboratory in the United States dedicated to animal cruelty casework involving companion and other domesticated animals.
 AVFSC accepts requests for forensic assistance from law enforcement—and will consider consultations with veterinarians on a case-by-case basis.

 AVFSC provides the following services: